Randomized benchmarking of a high-fidelity remote CNOT gate over a meter-scale microwave interconnect

-\textit{Introduction.}---Modular design of superconducting quantum processors relaxes wiring complexity and cryogenic cooling power requirements, enables the scaling of the processors beyond constraints imposed by device manufacturing equipment and yield~\cite{bravyi2022future}, and allows the exploration of non-two-dimensional error correcting schemes~\cite{Campbell_2017}.
-For superconducting quantum processors, meter-scale interconnects are a promising technology to connect modules within a fridge as investigated recently in various proposals~\cite{PhysRevLett.120.200501,chou2018deterministic,kurpiers2018deterministic,axline2018demand,leung2019deterministic,PhysRevLett.125.260502,PhysRevLett.124.240502,PRXQuantum.2.030321,zhong2021deterministic,niu2023low}.
+Modular design of superconducting quantum processors relaxes wiring complexity and cryogenic cooling power requirements, enables the scaling of the processors beyond constraints imposed by device manufacturing equipment and yield~\cite{bravyi2022future}, and allows the exploration of non-two-dimensional error-correcting schemes~\cite{Campbell_2017}.
+For superconducting quantum processors, meter-scale interconnects are a promising technology to connect modules within a fridge, as investigated recently in various proposals~\cite{PhysRevLett.120.200501,chou2018deterministic,kurpiers2018deterministic,axline2018demand,leung2019deterministic,PhysRevLett.125.260502,PhysRevLett.124.240502,PRXQuantum.2.030321,zhong2021deterministic,niu2023low, qiu2025deterministic}.
 Although there are a few demonstrations of direct two-qubit gates across interconnects with several hundreds of MHz free spectral range~(FSR) between internal modes~\cite{song2024realizationhighfidelityperfectentangler, Ohfuchi_2024}, they are hard to extend to meter-scale interconnects with several tens of MHz FSR due to frequency collisions~\cite{Malekakhlagh_2020, Brink2018DeviceCF, PRXQuantum.3.020301, doi:10.1126/sciadv.abi6690, Malekakhlagh_Mitigating_2022, kim2022effects, PhysRevApplied.21.024035}.
-Two methods to implement indirect two-qubit gates are to (i)~transfer an excitation across the interconnect, or to (ii)~generate remote entanglement such as a Bell state.
+Two methods to implement indirect two-qubit gates are to (i)~transfer an excitation across the interconnect, or (ii)~generate remote entanglement, such as a Bell state.
 These protocols can be broadly categorized as either employing time-symmetric emission and capture of itinerant photons~\cite{Kurpiers_Deterministic_2018, Axline_Demand_2018, Campagne_Deterministic_2018, Zhong_Violating_2019, Bienfait_Phonon_2019, Kannan_Demand_2023, Niu_Low_2023, Qiu_Deterministic_2023}, or using qubit interactions with the standing-wave modes of meter-scale interconnects~\cite{Leung_Deterministic_2019, Zhong_Violating_2019, Chang_Remote_2020, Zhong_Deterministic_2021, Qiu_Deterministic_2023}.
-Although the itinerant photons protocol can extend to longer distance interconnects, it requires high analog control precision to match the emitter and receiver itinerant photon wave packets to achieve high fidelity.
-Therefore for meter-scale interconnects, the protocols based on the standing-wave modes is more suitable due to less control complexity.
+Although the itinerant-photon protocol can extend to longer-distance interconnects, it requires high analog control precision to match the emitter and receiver itinerant photon wave packets to achieve high fidelity.
+Therefore, for meter-scale interconnects, protocols based on the standing-wave modes are more suitable due to lower control complexity.
 For adiabatic standing-wave protocols, it is also important to suppress excitation in the intermediate interconnect modes to protect against interconnect loss.
-To achieve this, we proposed to use the SuperAdiabatic Transitionless Driving~(SATD) method~\cite{PhysRevLett.116.230503, zhou2017accelerated} in Ref.~\cite{PhysRevApplied.22.024006}, which is an extension of STimulated Raman Adiabatic Passage~(STIRAP) method~\cite{Gaubatz_Population_1990, Vitanov_Stimulated_2017, Bergmann_Roadmap_2019, Chang_Remote_2020}, enabling faster state transfer with suppressed leakage.
+To achieve this, we proposed using the SuperAdiabatic Transitionless Driving~(SATD) method~\cite{PhysRevLett.116.230503, zhou2017accelerated} in Ref.~\cite{PhysRevApplied.22.024006}, which is an extension of the STimulated Raman Adiabatic Passage~(STIRAP) method~\cite{Gaubatz_Population_1990, Vitanov_Stimulated_2017, Bergmann_Roadmap_2019, Chang_Remote_2020}, enabling faster state transfer and entangling gates~\cite{PRXQuantum.2.030306, PhysRevApplied.19.034071} with suppressed leakage via shortcuts to adiabaticity.